nyc-rock-doves-2016/SnapShort/README.md

 ### Release 4: Question and Wonder

-The immortal San Francisco native [Bruce Lee][enter the dragon] pointed out that betimes focusing on the task at hand causes one to miss the importance of the lesson.
+The immortal San Francisco native [Bruce Lee][enter the dragon] pointed out that at times focusing on the task at hand causes one to miss the importance of the lesson.
 Take some time and reflect upon the request cycle, the request object, the `ENV` hash.
 Can you act and interact with these things inside of your controllers, inside of your templates?
 What happens if you create an